Why Do I Feel Like I Don't Fit In Anywhere?

 deeper connection

-a clearer sense of identity
+a clearer sense of identity and belonging

 Finding Your Place